Kela’s Info TraySkip to content

 Information package: Housing benefits

 Kela pays housing benefits to many low-income households.
-The following is a brief overview of the current state and recent developments in housing benefits.
-At the end, you will find links to more material on this topic from Kela, including statistics and studies on housing benefits.
+The following is a brief overview of the current state of and recent developments in housing benefits.
+At the end, you will find links to more information on this topic from Kela, including statistics and studies on housing benefits.

-Kela paid a total of 2,379 million euros in housing benefits in 2023.
-This was 1.2% more in real terms than in the previous year.
-In 2023, the total expenditure on general housing allowance came to 1,684 million euros.
-679 million euros was spent on housing allowance for pensioners.
+Kela paid a total of EUR 2,377 million in housing benefits in 2024.
+This was 1.6% less in real terms compared with the previous year.
+In 2024, the total expenditure on general housing allowance came to EUR 1,677 million.
+The expenditure on housing allowance for pensioners came to EUR 685 million.

-A total of 404,662 households received general housing allowance at the end of 2023.
-The number of recipient households grew by 5.9%, or about 22,400, compared with the end of 2022.
-The number of employed households grew by 12%.
-The previous time that the number of recipients exceeded 400,000 was during the pandemic, in 2020.
+A total of 381,991 households received general housing allowance at the end of 2024.
+The number of recipient households decreased by 5.6%, or by about 22,700 households, compared with the end of 2023.

-In December 2023, a total of 641,712 persons were living in households that received general housing allowance payments.
-This was the equivalent of 14.9% of the population under the age of 65.
+In December 2024, a total of 600,043 persons were living in households that were paid general housing allowance.
+This corresponded to 13.9% of the population under the age of 65.

-Out of the households receiving general housing allowance, 71% were single-person households, 22% families with children, 6% couples and 2% other types of household.
-Ninety-five percent of the households were living in rented housing.
+Of the households receiving general housing allowance, 72% were single-person households, 21% families with children, 5% couples and 2% other types of households.

-Cuts to the general housing allowance in 2024
+Cuts were made to the general housing allowance in 2024

-A number of changes will be made to the general housing allowance in 2024.
-These changes will reduce the amount of the allowance.
-The compensation percentage of the allowance is reduced from the current 80% to 70%, and the maximum housing costs in Helsinki are reduced to the same level as the rest of the Greater Helsinki area.
-In addition, the basic deductible will be increased and the deduction for earned income will no longer be available.
-For more detailed information about the changes to the general housing allowance, visit Kela’s website.
+In 2024, several changes were made to the general housing allowance.
+The compensation percentage of the allowance decreased from 80% to 70%, and the maximum housing costs taken into account in Helsinki were brought down to the same level as the rest of the Helsinki Metropolitan Area.
+In addition, the basic deductible was increased and the deduction for earned income was removed.

-The total expenditure on general housing allowance has increased in the 2010s as a result of legislative amendments.
-A legislative amendment of the general housing allowance scheme in 2015 caused an increase in the scheme expenditure.
-The amendment at that time simplified the system, expanded eligibility and increased the number of recipients.
+The total expenditure on general housing allowance increased in the 2010s as a result of legislative changes.
+The general housing allowance scheme underwent a reform in 2015, causing an increase in the scheme expenditure.
+The legislative amendment made at that time simplified the scheme, expanded eligibility for the benefit and increased the number of recipients.

 Kela provides the following housing benefits: general housing allowance, housing allowance for pensioners, student housing supplement and housing assistance for conscripts.
 Housing costs are also taken into account when reviewing an application for basic social assistance.